microsoft/ELL/docs/tutorials/Active-cooling-your-Raspberry-Pi-3/index.md

 ## Assemble the active cooling system

 As shown in Figure 3, attach the fan to the fan mount using the screws and nuts provided with the fan.
-Make sure that the fan is oriented to bloww air towards the mount.
+Make sure that the fan is oriented to blow air towards the mount.
 After installation, this will ensure that the fan blows air on the heat sink, instead of sucking air from the heat sink.

 ![Attach-Fan-to-Mount](/ELL/tutorials/Active-cooling-your-Raspberry-Pi-3/Attach-Fan-to-Mount.jpg)